Brothers revive Prohibition-era LI speakeasy

 They decided to fill the void, and in January 2014 they opened Charlotte’s, named after their mother.
 In the nearly four years since, its menu of gourmet coffee, self-serve, soft frozen yogurt and hand-packed ice cream, desserts and sweets has made it a hit for children, parents and grandparents, many of whom find a familiarity in the warm atmosphere — complete with an old-fashioned soda-fountain-like counter and rocking chairs — that harks back to youths spent in candy stores and ice-cream parlors.

-“We wanted to have the feel of an old-fashioned ice-cream parlor, while capturing some of the best part of a modern coffee or frozen yogurt shop,” said Nick, of Rockville Centre.
+“We wanted to have the feel of an old-fashioned ice-cream parlor, while capturing some of the best parts of a modern coffee or frozen yogurt shop,” said Nick, of Rockville Centre.

 Still, going from commercial printing to a business neither brother had experience with was a leap of faith.
 “It was a risk, but a calculated risk,” said George Andriopoulos, managing director of Launchpad Five One Six, a business consulting firm that worked with the brothers to make the transition.
 “They’re good business people, and it shows.”